KARNATISAITHARUN/documentation/using-ocular/getting-started/create-cpg.md

 ocular> createCpgAndSp(<inputPath>)
 ```

 Both the CPG and the `securityprofile` layer are created in your workspace and automatically loaded into memory.
-The sp.bin.zip file contains the Security Profile in a binary format.
+The `x_securityprofile` file contains the Security Profile in a binary format.

 ### Creating a CPG that Includes Objects Organized by Namespaces